Buying our own house is a dream for many. It takes a lot of discipline, pla...

 The premium paid by the customer for a life insurance policy has various components.
 Let us first understand the various components of Premium.
 Diagrammatically, the components on premium are given below:

-The Mortality Charge is the charge for the Life Cover that is provided.
-It is the amount charged for the guaranteed Sum Assured which is paid on premature death of the policyholder.
+- The Mortality Charge is the charge for the Life Cover that is provided.
+It is the amount charged for the guaranteed Sum Assured which is paid on the premature death of the policyholder.
 It is basically the cost to meet the risk of death for one year at a particular age.
-Based on the expectation of death and by gathering past data, Mortality Tables have been created by actuaries, which is utilized to calculate the Mortality Charges for each individual.
-The Mortality Charge provides for the Death Benefit that needs to be given to the policy holder’s family on death of the policyholder.
+Based on the expectation of death and by gathering past data, Mortality Tables have been created by actuaries, which are utilized to calculate the Mortality Charges for each individual.
+The Mortality Charge provides for the Death Benefit that needs to be given to the policy holder’s family upon the death of the policyholder.

-The rest of the premium is utilized for Investment.
-This is to provide Maturity Benefit to the policyholder if he survives till the end of the term.
+- The rest of the premium is utilized for Investment.
+This is to provide Maturity Benefits to the policyholder if he survives till the end of the term.